The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/10-sessions-and-login.md

 Server → ???
 I've never seen this person before.
 ```

 After a user logs in, the server processes the login request, sends back a response, and immediately forgets everything.

-The next request arrives as if the login never happened.
+This means that any time in the future that the user visits the page, or if they refresh, the user will have to login again.

 ## The Solution: Sessions and Cookies

+Go to GitHub.com.
+Do you need to log in to your account or are you already logged in?
+If you were already logged in, that means that you have a **session cookie** stored in your browser.

-One common solution is **session cookies**: small files containing a unique identifier (e.g. a user ID) given to a client by a server.
-The client saves the cookie and automatically sends it back to the server with each subsequent request, showing that they've already been authenticated:
+**Session cookies** are small files containing a unique identifier (e.g. a user ID) given to a client (the browser) by a server.
+When a user returns to the website, the client (the browser) automatically sends the session cookie back to the server showing that they've already been authenticated:

 ![The cookie is generated when a user logs in and is sent with every subsequent request.](./img/10-sessions-login/cookies-diagram.png)

-The cookie is sent automatically by the browser with every request to the same domain — no extra frontend code needed.
+This means that we don't have to write any frontend code to continue sending our login credentials to the server with ever request. **The cookie is sent automatically by the browser** with every request to the same domain.

 ## Setting Up `cookie-session`